axmolengine/axmol/docs/DevSetup.md

 Goto axmol root directory, double click or run `build.ps1` without any parameters, it will build `HelloCpp` by default

 ## Quick build a test project e.g. 'cpp-tests'?
-Using a powershell console window, goto `axmol\tests\<testdir e.g. 'cpp-tests'>` directory, perform`pwsh ../../build.ps1  -p android -a arm64`, it will build `cpp-tests` for android.
+Using a powershell console window, goto `axmol\tests\<testdir e.g. 'cpp-tests'>` directory, perform`axmol build -p android -a arm64`, it will build `cpp-tests` for android.

 ## Manually build with cmake